-On the 18th March 2020, Boris Johnson announced that all schools across England would have to close indefinitely to stop the spread of coronavirus.
-This decision affected almost 8 million students and meant that summer exams were cancelled with many missing out on their end of year celebrations.
-With the curriculum and usual teaching schedule thrown into disrepute, schools were forced to adapt quickly to the unique circumstances and find a way to communicate with their staff, pupils and parents who were stuck at home.
+On the 18th of March 2020, Boris Johnson announced that all schools across England would have to close indefinitely to stop the spread of coronavirus.
+This decision affected almost 8 million students and meant that summer exams were cancelled with many missing out on their end-of-year celebrations.
+The curriculum and usual teaching, the schedule was thrown into disrepute, and schools were forced to adapt quickly to the unique circumstances and find a way to communicate with their staff, pupils and parents who were stuck at home.

 Choosing to inform families of these measures through video rather than via a long-worded written document is a modern approach and one which will be well-received by both parents and students.
-Parents will appreciate the quick and easy to digest updates, and the children are more likely to pay attention to the video and retain the necessary information than if they read a long and potentially boring document.
+Parents will appreciate the quick and easy-to-digest updates, and the children are more likely to pay attention to the video and retain the necessary information than if they read along with and potentially boring documents.

 This benefit extends to teaching too.
 With cases rising across the country, it is extremely likely that every school will have to confront the fact that the virus is going to infect someone in the building at some time.
 If a number of individuals become infected and certain groups are sent home, schools are expected to have a home working plan in place.

 In this plan, incorporating pre-recorded video lessons to teach those unfortunate kids who have been forced home is a fantastic idea.
-Doing this insures that children won’t fall behind in the curriculum and it helps them learn like they usually would in the classroom, which has proven to be three times more effective than leaving them to learn independently out of a textbook.
-These video lessons are incredibly easy to make and also provide teachers with an extra revision resource when it comes to end of year exams.
+Doing this ensures that children won’t fall behind in the curriculum and it helps them learn like they usually would in the classroom, which has proven to be three times more effective than leaving them to learn independently out of a textbook.
+These video lessons are incredibly easy to make and also provide teachers with an extra revision resource when it comes to end-of-year exams.

 School video to watch from Title Productions: